awsdocs/amazon-personalize-developer-guide/doc_source/interactions-datasets.md

 1. For real\-time incremental data import, when your user interacts with \(for example, clicks\) a pair of shoes, you record the choice in a call to the [PutEvents](API_UBS_PutEvents.md) API and list the recommended items that are in stock in the `impression` parameter\.
 For a code sample see [Recording impressions data](recording-events.md#putevents-including-impressions-data)\.

    For importing impressions in historical interactions data, you can list explicit impressions in your csv file and separate each item with a '\|' character\.
-See [Formatting explicit impressions](data-prep-formatting.md#data-prep-including-explicit-impressions)\.
+The vertical bar character counts towards the 1000 character limit\.
+For an example see [Formatting explicit impressions](data-prep-formatting.md#data-prep-including-explicit-impressions)\.

 1. Amazon Personalize uses the impression data to guide exploration, where future recommendations include new shoes with less interactions data or relevance\.